Don't make me think!

 Or why "not having to think" is sooo important for you, me and by the way for your site.

 I didn't invent the term "Don't Make Me Think".
 It comes from the wonderful book "Don't Make Me Think: A Common Sense Approach to Web Usability" by Steve Krug.
-This basically says everything what a good design has to be.
+This basically says everything that a good design has to be.
 I truly recommend this book.

 (* RTFM = Read The F***'n Manual)